New Total boss must overhaul exploration strategy, pursue cost cuts

 Total is now valued at 9.5 times 12-month forward earnings, in line with BP's (BP.L) 9.4 and Shell's (RDSa.L) 9.6 forward P/E ratios, but below U.S. peers Chevron (CVX.N) at 11.1 and ExxonMobil's (XOM.N) at 12.7.

-"In terms of capex reduction, the recent cost-cutting program, they're always the first movers, and that's something investors like," Ahmed Ben Salem, an analyst at Oddo Securities in Paris said.
+"In terms of capex reduction, the recent cost-cutting programme, they're always the first movers, and that's something investors like," Ahmed Ben Salem, an analyst at Oddo Securities in Paris said.

-The group's asset sale program, key to maintain acceptable dividends for investors, is also likely to progress smoothly despite de Margerie's death, analysts said.
+The group's asset sale programme, key to maintain acceptable dividends for investors, is also likely to progress smoothly despite de Margerie's death, analysts said.

 "You're talking about a very well-run company, very methodical, it's a good machine.
 It took them a while to decide on asset disposals but now that the list is clear, they will execute it very well," said a Paris-based banker who spoke on condition of anonymity because he knows Total well.